Can Dogs See In The Dark? Here’s How!

-Like any living thing, your dog’s eyes will start to fail as they get older.
-The lens in their eyes has many layers.
-As they age, these layers start to wear away.
+Like a human eye, your dog’s eyes will start to fail as they get older.
+The lens in their eyes has many layers that will start to wear away.

-When they reach the golden age of 7 years or so, they won't be able to see in the dark like they did when they were a puppy.
-As they increase in age their vision will get cloudier and cloudier.
+When they reach 7 years old or so, your dogs ability to see in the dark will diminish.
+As they increase in age their field of vision will decrease.
 Soon, they will be navigating through your house by memory alone.

 They won’t be able to see in the dark and you may have to give them a little help looking for stuff that isn’t in its usual place like their toys.
 While you won’t be able to stop your dog’s sight from failing, you can put off the inevitable with the following tips.